Linkdash2019/Kirby-Epic-Yarn-Randomizer/README.md

 * Doors refer to a levels door.
 These also have 3 states.
 1=Locked.
 2=Unlocked.
 3=Beaten.

 * Medals are near doors in memory.
-They have 4 states.
-0=No Medal.
+They have 5 states.
+255=No Medal.
+0=Wood.
 1=Bronze.
 2=Silver.
-3=Gold. <br>(3 can also mean that the level has not been beaten yet!)
+3=Gold.

 ### Important Memory Values
 #### Cutscenes: